moneroexamples/memory-pool/README.md

     if (!r)
     {
-        cerr << "Error connecting to Monero daeaomn at "
+        cerr << "Error connecting to Monero deamon at "
              << *daemon_address_opt << endl;
         return 1;
     }